-|Item||RI||Pay-As-You-Go instance||Subscription instance|
+|Item||Reserved instance||Pay-as-you-go instance||Subscription instance|

-|Definition||A type of discount coupon.||An instance with the Pay-As-You-Go billing method, equivalent to a virtual machine.||An instance with the Subscription billing method, equivalent to a virtual machine.|
+|Form||A discount coupon.||An instance using the Pay-As-You-Go billing method, equivalent to a virtual machine.||An instance using the Subscription billing method, equivalent to a virtual machine.|

-|Usage||RIs cannot be used alone.
-Instead, they must match instances with specific attributes to generate a billing discount.||Pay-As-You-Go instances can be managed independently.
-They can be used as simple Web servers, or be combined with other Alibaba Cloud products to deliver powerful solutions.||Subscription instances can be managed independently.
-They can be used as simple Web servers, or be combined with other Alibaba Cloud products to deliver powerful solutions.|
+|Purpose||Reserved instances cannot be used independently.
+They must match pay-as-you-go instances to generate a discount.||Pay-as-you-go instances can be managed independently.
+They can be used as simple Web servers, or used in combination with other Alibaba Cloud services to deliver powerful solutions.||Subscription instances can be managed independently.
+They can be used as simple Web servers, or used in combination with other Alibaba Cloud services to deliver powerful solutions.|

-Payment methods, term, and instance count
+Payment options, terms, and instance count

-- Three payment methods are available:
+- Three payment options are available: